 In 1994, a Dragon Ball cards collection frenzy hit Chengdu’s youth.
 Red vending boxes popped up everywhere in front of little shops around the city.
 Inserting in a 1 RMB coin allowed you to turn the black dial on the vending box one full cycle in the clockwise direction.
 At the end of the dial rotation, you would find one of three types of cards from a slit at the bottom of vending box: a plain card, a sticker card or a double layered sticker card.
 A plain card had a Dragon Ball character drawn on the front side and a dragonball with various number of stars on the back.
 A sticker card, rarely appeared out of a vending box, had a full size sticker covering the card.
 A double sticker cards, with two layers of stickers, were so rare that I have never seen or heard anyone finding one from a vending box.

 We called the double sticker cards Reincarnation cards because of their graphic depictions of a major character reincarnating.
 There were two types of Reincarnation cards as far as I remember.
 We distinguished the two Reincarnation cards by calling them the Little and the Big Reincarnation cards.
 At the height of the Dragon Ball cards frenzy, the Little Reincarnation card, in a pristine condition, was worth upwards of 200 RMB.
-The Big Reincarnation card was rumored to worth over 1000 RMB, which was a month of a factory worker family income in Seamless Steel Pipe Mill in Chengdu, one of the largest city employers.
+The Big Reincarnation card was rumored to worth over 1000 RMB, which was several months of salary for a dual income family working in Seamless Steel Pipe Mill in Chengdu, one of the largest city employers.
 The card collection frenzy continued to heat up towards to the end of 1994.
 By that winter, two boys from a different class bid against each other for my card collection book.
 I eventually sold it for 400 RMB.
 I had never held that much money in my hands in my life.

 Then I felt two boys shoveling me at the same time.
 I turned and punched the boy on the left.
 He was my lab partner in my science class, son of a factory worker couple in the local steel pipe mill facing imminent layoff as major industries in Chengdu were privatizing in the mid-90s.
 Then I felt a sharp pang to my left cheek: the boy to Tsu’ahnYan’s right, son of two lecturers at the University of Electronic Science and Technology of China, had punched me in the face.
 He was a friend of mine, too.
 His parents invited me to dinners at their house many times in the prior years.
 Their food was really salty.
 I hit the ground hard.